Step-by-step guides showing how to do stuff with PdfClerk.

 + Change the level of items in the document list

-Each item in the document list has a level (1).
-Levels are used to show a hierarchy for bookmarks and in a table of contents.
-You can change the level of an item by clicking the arrows next to the level indicator in the documents list.
+Each item in the document list has a level.
+Levels are used in hierarchy for bookmarks, table of contents and folder structures.
+You can change the level of an item by clicking the arrows next to the level indicator in the document list.

-To change the level for multiple items at the same time select multiple items before clicking the arrow.
+To change the level for multiple items at the same time select multiple items by checking the circles to the right before changing the level.

 + Updating links in a binder